Terrorism in South Africa: Post-1994 incidents

-Since South Africa's transition to democracy in 1994, the most serious terrorist threats have emanated from white right-wing nationalist groups and white Christian religious fundamentalist organizations.
+Racial terrorism

 Shortly after the 1994 democratic elections, white terrorist organizations started to appear and executed their plans with varying levels of success; some originated from 1980s and early 1990s groups that had unsuccessfully attempted to prevent the country's transformation to democracy.

 On 30 October 2002, eight bombs exploded in Soweto, South Africa's largest township.
 Seven of the blasts destroyed commuter railway lines running through the township inconveniencing more than 200,000 commuters.
 The eighth blast occurred at a mosque, casing significant structural damage.
 An unknown, white supremacist movement, ‘Die Boeremag (Boer power), claimed responsibly for the attack.
 The incident gained national media attention and resulted in two dozen alleged Boeremag members, including serving military officers to be arrested and charged with terrorism related offences, sabotage and high treason.
 In total, 3000 kg of explosives were seized in the arrests.